nih-fmrif/abcd_cca_replication/README.md

 - libsvm-3.24
 - L1precision

-This pipeline has been tested on CentOS Liux 7 (Core) Other versions of these tools may work, but have NOT been tested.
+This pipeline has been tested on CentOS Liux 7 (Core).
+Other versions of these tools may work, *but have NOT been tested*.

 Other info: